Sign up to get our best tips for stress-free dinners with 5 Secrets to Dinnertime Sanity now!

 These delicious Grilled Korean Short Ribs are so tender and full of flavor!
-Marinated in a tangy Kalbi style marinade for hours, this juicy short rib recipe is sure to become an instant favorite!
+Marinated in a tangy Kalbi style marinade for hours, this juicy short rib recipe is sure to become an instant favorite.

-The key to these Korean Short Ribs (aff) is the cut.
-English style cut shorts ribs are cut between the bone, so each piece has a thick bone with a good size chunk of meat attached.
-For Flanken style ribs, the ribs are cut lengthwise and across the bone, to create a thin piece of flank steak with several thin, oval shaped bones throughout.
+The key to these Korean Short Ribs is the cut.
+English style beef short ribs are cut between the bone, so each piece has a thick bone with a good size chunk of meat attached.
+For Flanken style ribs, the ribs are cut lengthwise and across the bone, to create a thin (1/2-inch thick) piece of flank steak with several thin, oval shaped bones throughout.

 The second most important trick to making amazing Grilled Korean Short Ribs is the marinade.
 It should be savory, with a slight tang and a full, rich flavor. the main ingredients in a Korean BBQ Marinade are:

 Grill the Korean style short ribs for about 3 minutes per side over medium-high heat.
 Set it down, don’t touch it, then flip it in three minutes.